AnzeFric/citrusi_API/README.md

 1. Fork the repository.
 2. Create a new branch (git checkout -b feature-branch).
-3. ake your changes and commit them (git commit -m 'Add some feature').
+3. Make your changes and commit them (git commit -m 'Add some feature').
 4. Push to the branch (git push origin feature-branch).
 5. Open a pull request.

-Contact
-For questions, feedback, or support, please reach out to us at anzeifric@gmail.com.